mcneel/developer.rhino3d.com/content/en/guides/grasshopper/gh-algorithms-and-data-structures/advanced-data-structures/index.md

           <tr>
             <td>
             Examine the <b>data structure</b> of output from each step before feeding it into the next process:<br>
-            input curve data strucuture: Single item (one branch and one item in the branch)<br>
+            input curve data structure: Single item (one branch and one item in the branch)<br>
             <img src="ads-245.png">
             </td>
           </tr>